 - Working in a laboratory or as a research assistant on a study related to education.

-Due to FAS regulations, only one course may double count for a secondary field and concentration.
+Due to FAS regulations, students may double count only one course toward both their secondary field and their concentration.

 Although it is possible to fulfill the program requirements solely with FAS courses, most students will likely take one or two courses from professional schools.
-Consistent with the FAS regulations on cross-registration, students will be able to count no more than 2 courses (8 credits) towards the secondary field.
+Consistent with the FAS regulations on cross-registration, students will be able to count no more than 2 courses (8 credits) towards their degree.

 ADVISING RESOURCES AND EXPECTATIONS

-For additional information and advice about the program and course selection, students may contact Professor Julie Reuben (email@example.com).
+For additional information and advice about the program and course selection, students may contact the Faculty Director, Professor Julie Reuben ( email@example.com) or the Program Administrator, Matt Tallon (firstname.lastname@example.org).
 Additional information can be found on the Educational Studies secondary website (https://edsecondary.fas.harvard.edu/).